raissa-k/myPetPal/README.md

 - We also learned how important good communication is for successful app development as a team.
   * Communicating and tracking issues is critical.
 Even without Jira, Github projects helps keep track of what needs to be done.
 - Having a clear view of the final product is invaluable to guide decisions, especially when there isn't a team lead
-  * Wireframes and user flows, even with no UI/UX professionals around, helps with such a view
+  * Wireframes and user flows, even with no UI/UX professionals around, help with such a view

 On the technical aspect:
 - Handling merge conflicts
-- Bootstrap classes
 - Working with date formats
 - Storing external API calls in local cache
 - Method overriding